 - Sewing machine and thread

-- My forever ever heart Silhouette cut file (Download it HERE)
+- My forever ever heart cut file (Download the SVG or Studio file)

 Valentine’s Day Forever Ever Pillow Tutorial